srikanthkakumanu/DSA/nethttp/README.md

 Important classes are interfaces in HTTP client API:

 - **`HTTPClient`**: behaves as a container for configuration information common to multiple requests.
-It is main entry point for the API and is used to send requests and receive responses.
+It is main entry point for the API and is used to send requests and receive responses. `HttpClient.send()` is used for synchronous calls (Synchronous calls block until response comes back) and `HttpClient.sendAsync()` is used for asynchronous calls (Asynchronous calls doesn't wait for the response and non-blocking).
 - **`HttpRequest`**: represents request to be sent via `HttpClient`.
 Encapsulates an HTTP request, including the target URI, the method (GET, POST, etc.), headers, and other information.
 A request is constructed using a builder, is immutable once created, and can be sent multiple times.
 - **`HttpRequest.BodyPublisher`**: If a request has a body (like in a POST request), this is the entity responsible for publishing the body content from a given source, such as from a string, a file, etc. `BodyPublisher` is a sub-interface of `Flow.Publisher` (**Reactive Streams API**).
 - **`HttpResponse`**: represents the result `HttpRequest` call.
 Encapsulates an HTTP response, including headers and a message body, if any.
 This is what the client receives after sending an `HttpRequest`.